DLMousey/just-a-gym-logger-app/app/README.md

 # Just a Gym Logger app

+If you're fed up of carting around a pen and paper at the gym this app's shooting to be a perfect replacement providing insight, (eventually) providing insight into your progress and helping you target areas for improvement.

 Another app in the just "Just a <thing> app" series, this time looking at the weird and wonderful world of fitness tracking.
 You put the gyms in you train at, you put your sessions in and some basic reporting (todo) will tell you how you're doing.